PaNOSC-ViNYL/SimEx/Sources/doc/source/include/introduction.rst

 Introduction
 ------------

-simex_platform provides a software platform for simulation of experiments at advanced laser and x-ray light sources.
+SIMEX platform provides a software platform for simulation of experiments at advanced laser and x-ray light sources.
 All aspects of a typical experiment, the photon source, light transport through optics elements in the beamline, interaction with a target or sample,